 The New Prime Minister Albanese voiced a strong opinion against outsourcing Australia.
 He called for an end to contracting out “essential public services” and creating more Australia Publish Service jobs in regional areas.

-He stated at a meeting of Labor MPs last March 2022, “The contracting out of essential public services is not in the national interest and must stop.”
+Moreover, he stated at a meeting of Labor MPs last March 2022, “The contracting out of essential public services is not in the national interest and must stop.”
 He explained that doing will help the country steer its way out of the COVID-19 pandemic.
 These notions, however, are exclusively pointed out in the core public service jobs that are important in nation-building and recovery, such as veterinary, medicine, farming, etc.

 PM Albanese Plans for the Tech Industry

 In his campaign, former Labor Leader Albanese mentioned that he plans to work with the tech sector.
-He said that he intends to strengthen the existing technology companies by creating an environment that can foster tech startups, growing the number of tech jobs in the country.
+He said he intends to strengthen the existing technology companies by creating an environment that can foster tech startups, growing the number of tech jobs in the country.

 Similarly, he stated that he would hold an employment summit to get unions and employers to raise wages and ensure that wage theft would be criminalized.